The slow train through Europe

 Europe has some of the most rugged and inaccessible wilderness in the world, so it's worth slowing down on the scenic routes to fully appreciate the sprawling beauty from the comfort of the train (especially if you don't like hiking).

-Keep reading for tips on where else you should travel this winter to experience the simplicity of slow travel.
+Keep reading for tips on where else you should travel this summer to experience the simplicity of slow travel.
 Get ready to see more for less on these relaxing rail journeys with a Global Pass.

 Experience magic on the West Highland Line